Dealing with Non-Updateable Microsoft

 bar: "This Recordset is not updateable." and the data cannot be

-This may also occur when you run an
+A similar error may occur when you run an action query like an Append/Insert, Delete, or

 Reasons why a Query or Recordset is not Updateable